PhD Innovation Program

-Thayer School's Ph.D.
-Innovation Program addresses the nation's vital need for leaders with both technical and entrepreneurial expertise and is the nation’s first engineering Ph.D.
-Innovation Program.
+Dartmouth's PhD Innovation Program addresses the nation's vital need for engineers with both technical and entrepreneurial expertise and is the nation’s first engineering PhD Innovation Program.

-The Ph.D.
-Innovation Program is a highly selective program within Thayer School.
-You will complete all the requirements of the regular Ph.D. program of study, and supplement your program with additional studies that will prepare you to build an enterprise based on technical innovation when an opportunity presents itself.
+As a student in this highly selective program, you will complete all the regular PhD requirements along with additional studies that prepare you for the opportunity to build an enterprise based on technical innovation.

 "The program provides the opportunity to take risks, possibly fail, and ultimately learn from the experience in a structured environment." —excerpt from 2012 ASEE Northeast Section Conference, Reviewed Paper (PDF)

-Applications for the 2013-2014 academic year are due on or before January 1st and should be submitted to firstname.lastname@example.org.
+Applications are due each year on or before January 1st and should be submitted to firstname.lastname@example.org.

 Entering students should follow instructions for application to graduate studies programs and check the box indicating Innovation interest in the online application.
 Then, they should send a single PDF file containing the application materials (specified below) to email@example.com.
 Current students should submit the PDF file only, as well as a letter or email of approval from their thesis advisor, to firstname.lastname@example.org.